Pretty Hurts: Background and recording

 During an interview with iTunes Radio in December 2013, Beyoncé said, "The second I heard the song, I'm like, 'I have to sing this song, I don't care how hard I have to fight for this song, this is my song'!"
 The singer also decided to record "Pretty Hurts" because she wanted to shift her focus to the beauty industry, which she felt was "the most humiliating, judgmental place you can be as a woman".
 She saw the track's theme as representation of "finding that thing in the world that makes you truly happy," and felt that the song was in line with the album's theme of "finding beauty in imperfections".
 Speaking to iTunes Radio, Beyoncé explained: "I feel like sometimes the world is a big contest, we're all being judged.
 I wanted to capture how humiliating and insecure that makes you feel."

 Sia later mentioned online, in reply to a fan lamenting that her song "Elastic Heart" would have been a good single for Beyoncé, that she gave the singer "Pretty Hurts", her "other best song".
-The final version of the song was written by Sia, Beyoncé and Ammo, and its production was handled by the latter two.
+The final version of the song was written by Sia, Beyoncé and Ammo, and its production was handled by the latter two, with Beyoncé also handling the vocal production.
+Sia sang background vocals.
 Rob Suchecki engineered and recorded the song's instrumental and intro synthesizer with Derek Dixie.
 Beyoncé's vocals were recorded by Stuart White who also handled the mixing of the song.
 "Pretty Hurts" was recorded in three studios: Kings Landing in Bridgehampton, and Jungle City Studios and Oven Studios in New York City.
 In the United Kingdom, the song was added to the playlist of BBC Radio 1 on June 2, 2014, and later impacted mainstream radio in the country on June 23.
 In the United States, "Pretty Hurts" impacted rhythmic radio on June 10, 2014, as the fourth single from Beyoncé.